 Developments to Hawaii’s new football stadium and entertainment complex released Dec.
 6, 2023.
 Originally, the facility was projected to open by the 2026 season; that deadline has been pushed back to 2029.
 The entire entertainment district plan isn’t expected to open until 2043 at the earliest.

 Chris Kinimaka, a public works administrator handling the development contract, said in December 2023 that they are “looking to have the stadium available for the start of the UH 2028 football season.”
-A master plan is reported to be revealed in December 2025.

 Originally estimated to be a 30-35,000 seat venue, Kinimaka now says the venue will hold 22,500 seats.